dsobotta/godot-rust-vscode/README.md

 #
 ## Features

-- Streamlines initial godot-rust setup for development with vscode
+- Streamlines godot-rust setup for development with vscode
 - Synchronizes environment variables across multiple build targets and launchers
 - Supports native debugging of godot-rust applications with the usual breakpoints, variable inspection, etc. that one would expect from vanilla rust development
 - Minimizes context switching by supporting the entire edit->build->launch->debug workflow within vscode